bernicecpz/Kumite-Scoring-Board/README.md

 # Kumite-Scoring-Board
-A web application is used to keep track of scores for participant in sparring (kumite) matches during tournament for sports karate.
+A dashboard used to keep track of scores for participant for sparring (kumite) matches during tournament for sports karate.
-**NOTE: This web application is intended for internal usage (club-organized tournaments) only.**
+**NOTE: This standalone application is intended for internal usage (club-organized tournaments) only.**

-**Please refer to the LICENSE file for the MIT License.**
+**This project is licensed under the terms of the BSD 3-Clause License.**

-All suggestions are welcome (if any).
+All suggestions are welcome.
+If any bugs are found while using this application, please feel free to drop me a comment here or email @ bernicecpz@gmail.com

 ## Instructions
 Please refer to the "Instructions & Documentation" Folder on how to use the Kumite-Scoring-Board web application.